PolyhedralDev/TerraWiki/pages/tutorials/Creating-a-Terra-World.md

 ## Setting up a Terra World

-When working with worlds on a Bukkit server, the main methodologies can be split into two categories: using a *world manager* (which is a separate plugin that is designed to well.. manage worlds) - or - directly through Bukkit.
+There are two main ways to manage worlds on a Bukkit server: using a *world manager* (which is a separate plugin that is designed to well.. manage worlds) - or - directly through Bukkit.
 Both methods have their own advantages which we will cover in each section.